zkamvar/user2021/prose.md

 two languages.
 The carpentries incubator has grown immensely over the last year adding more than 30 new lessons in the last six months alone.

-Our challenge is clear: the all-in-one lesson infrastructure we have will not scale well to the growing lessons under our umbrella, so we need to build infrastructure that scales even better.
+Our challenge is clear: the all-in-one lesson infrastructure does not scale well to the growing number of lessons under our umbrella, so we need to build infrastructure that scales even better and separates the tools from the content.

-Our opportunity here is to reimagine the infrastructure in a way that not only scales well and is easily repairable, but also allows people from different areas of expertise to contribute and share lessons, no matter their skill level, language, or ability.
-Because, at the end of the day, our values drive our mission.
-We have strength in diversity, we value all contributions, and we will strive to put people first.

-Our new design needs to separate the content from the tools, and to use tools that are supported by friendly communities where people don't have to feel "techy" to feel like they belong.
+Our opportunity here is to reimagine the infrastructure in a way that truly values all contributions: this includes the spectrum from everyday educators who do not feel "techy" to the tinkerers who like to peek under the hood.
+To do this, we need to think back to the unifying purpose of having the lesson infrastructure in the first place: to empower authors to write lessons in a markdown variant, and host them on a website.
+This means that our solution must not only include direct on-ramps for everyone, but also build in access panels for people who want to understand the engine driving everything.

 ## Solution

 ### Challenge

 We wanted a general solution where you could take markdown or RMarkdown files, place them in a folder and generate a site without having complicated paths or generated files lying around.
-The first thing we did was to look at prior art;
-what has been built before.
+The first thing we did was to look at prior art, or, what has been built before.

+It was important that we choose something that was user friendly, easy to install, easily customizable, and had a welcoming community behind it.
+We tried out several static site generators, but very few were easy to install and none of them fit all of our criteria.

+Eventually, we settled on the fact that R is the best place to go for our needs because of several reasons, but mostly:

+1. First and foremost: R is full of friendly communities!
+2. R comes as a binary that can be installed on all major operating systems and is available online via RStudio Cloud
+3. R has a robust ecosystem for publishing thanks to {knitr} and RMarkdown

-The natural place to go was blogdown, but we quickly realized that while the tools were separated from the content, there were many aspects that would not fit our model.
-It was then that I realized that {pkgdown}, a documentation site generator, used the same model: It meets people where they are, content is pure markdown with no extra templating required, the tools to build everything lived in a separate package, and it can be customizable by making your own package to host your CSS, JS, and HTML templates.
+Once we identified R as our solution, the natural place to go was blogdown, but we quickly realized that while the tools were separated from the content and the documentation was rich and accessible, there were many aspects that would not fit our model including the presence of styling within the repository.

+We realized that an unlikely contender, {pkgdown}, a documentation site generator, used the same model that we were looking for: It meets people where they are, content is pure markdown with no extra templating required, the tools to build everything lived in a separate package, and it can be customizable by making your own package to host your CSS, JS, and HTML templates.

-From this example, we created a modular two-step solution that first renders source documents to markdown and then uses pandoc with a template engine to render HTML.
-This two-step solution allows maintainers to easily see the diff of the changes that happened from new code or updated packages _and_ because markdown is a common denominator for many static sites and document engines, the output can be lifted from the repository and placed in the context of any other engine.
+From this model, we created three packages to serve as the infrastructure tools, styling, and validation:

+ - {sandpaper} to orchestrate building and maintaining lessons
+ - {varnish} to host the CSS, JS, and HTML templates
+ - {pegboard} to serve as a validator (and converter!) for lesson content

+When thinking about the lesson structure itself, we thought about what would make sense for a maintainer or contributor to contribute to a lesson would be a folder structure that is reflected in the website dropdown menus, so our lessons consist of folders that we use commonly: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.
+The final folder contains the rendered markdown files so you can use them in another context and website so that you can put it on a USB stick and share it without needing to run a local server.

 ### Opportunity

-Of course, our challenge ticks all the boxes that satisfy our design choices in that it's modular, but if we ended up designing something that R enthusiasts love, but is unusable by newcomers, Python, or Matlab folks, then we are not valuing all contributions.
+Of course, our solution ticks all the boxes that satisfy our design choices in that it's modular, but if we ended up designing something that R enthusiasts love, but is unusable by newcomers, Python, or Matlab folks, then we are not valuing all contributions.